 Palermo, the capital of Sicily is a good base for exploring this fabulous island.
 In December and early January, you’ll find an abundance of Christmas markets and nativity scenes adding to its charm.
 One can also try the coastal town of Cefalu for a beautiful beach and medieval charm.
 If you’re looking for a temperate climate and guaranteed winter sun, then look no further than Sicily where you will find pleasant weather and a warm welcome throughout the winter months.

-Best time to visit: Sicily is pleasant throughout the winter, visit in January or February for a dose of summer sun in contrast to the chills of northern Europe.
+- Best time to visit: A trip to Sicily is pleasant throughout the winter, visit in January or February for a dose of summer sun in contrast to the chills of northern Europe.
 But if you have your heart set on seeing some wonderful Christmas markets or do some Christmas shopping, December is the time to go.

 Italy’s capital is quieter in the winter but no less beautiful, and with fewer crowds you can explore highlights such as the Vatican museums and the Roman Forum at a more relaxed pace.
 Along with a plethora of fashion stores you’ll find lots of opportunities for craft and art in Rome’s narrow winding streets.
 And after a hard day of walking, the city provides numerous bars and restaurants which at this time of year are quieter but no less atmospheric.